barneyb/johann/documentation/docs/library/index.md

 `pub fn ArrayList__new_owned(int capacity, void* drop_el) `

-: I create a new list with the specified capacity, with a function pointer for dropping elements.
+: I create a new list with the specified capacity, and function pointer for dropping elements.

 `pub fn ArrayList_size(ArrayList* self) `

-: I return the number of elements currently in the list.
+: I return the number of elements current in the list.

 `pub fn ArrayList_push(ArrayList* self, void el) `

 : I add the passed element to the end of the list, extending it if needed.

+`pub fn ArrayList_reserve(ArrayList* self, int min_capacity) `

+: I reserve the given minimum capacity in the list, guaranteeing that no allocations will be required to if elements are added up to this size.
+Note that removing elements may reduce the list's capacity, reserved or not.

 `pub fn ArrayList_push_all(ArrayList* self, void* els) `